 Jamiroquai front-man, Cat in the Hat and Space Cowboy, Jay Kay is the Star in a Reasonably Priced Car.

 Jeremy races a Toyota Corolla against James, in an America's Cup AC 45 yacht, along the coastline of New Zealand's North Island.
 Richard gets the sensible job of reviewing three hot hatchbacks: the Renaultsport Clio 200, Peugeot 208 GTI and the Ford Fiesta ST.

 To celebrate the arrival of a new reasonably priced car, Jeremy and Richard host one of their delightful barbecues.moreless

 Richard is in Abu Dhabi to drive the 886 bhp Porsche 918 Spyder around the Yas Marina F1 circuit.
 Stig also drives the Porsche and the McLaren P1 around the Top Gear track: if he can set a faster lap time for the Porsche, Jeremy has promised to change his name to Jennifer.

-Speaking of Jennifer - 'he' drives the seventh generation Volkswagen Golf GTI and the BMW M135i.
-Meanwhile, in an unexpected move, Jeremy/Jennifer and James create a public information film to promote safer cycling, which they present to members of Westminster Council and former cyclist Chris Boardman, who won the gold medal for the Individual Pursuit at the 1992 Summer Olympics in Barcelona.
+Speaking of Jennifer, 'he' drives the seventh generation Volkswagen Golf GTI and the BMW M135i.
+Meanwhile, in an unexpected move, Jeremy/Jennifer and James create a public information film to promote safer cycling.
+They present it to members of Westminster Council and former cyclist Chris Boardman, who won the gold medal for the Individual Pursuit at the 1992 Summer Olympics in Barcelona.

 Aaron Paul is the Star (apparently) in the Reasonably Priced Car.moreless